-- Staff should store their mobile phones with their personal belongings, away from areas accessed by pupils. - A mobile phone is carried by a staff member during activities outside the classroom, beyond the Pre-Prep playground. - Staff may access their mobiles in the staff-only areas during breaks.
-Staff are aware that the staff room is accessed at times by the children, for cooking and to enter and exit the Dance Studio, and will not use their phones at these times in this area. - Staff should provide the School telephone number in case of emergency contact. - Visitors are advised that mobile devices cannot be used whilst in the Pre-Prep and signs are in place on all the entrances into Pre-Prep to this effect. - Photographic evidence is used as a method of recording children's development, to share special moments with parents and peers or as a training support for staff and pupils. - Parents' consent is sought before images may be taken. - Staff iPads or the School marketing phone are used in the Pre-Prep for this purpose; no photos are taken with staff personal cameras. - No photographs are uploaded onto social media sites such as Facebook or YouTube.
+- Staff should store their mobile phones with their personal belongings, away from areas accessed by pupils. - A mobile phone and/or a walkie talkie is carried by a staff member during activities outside the classroom, beyond the Pre-Prep playground.
+The Estates team can be contacted (on channel 2) at any time for more support. - Staff may access their mobiles in the staff-only areas during breaks.
+Staff are aware that the staff room is accessed at times by the children, for cooking and to enter and exit the Dance Studio and will not use their phones at these times in this area. - Staff should provide the School telephone number in case of emergency contact. - Visitors are advised that mobile devices cannot be used whilst in the Pre-Prep and signs are in place on all the entrances into Pre-Prep to this effect. - Photographic evidence is used as a method of recording children's development, to share special moments with parents and peers or as a training support for staff and pupils.

+- Parents' consent is sought before images may be taken. - Staff iPads or the School marketing phone are used in the Pre-Prep for this purpose; no photos are taken with staff personal cameras. - No photographs are uploaded onto social media sites such as Facebook or YouTube.
 Only the marketing team will upload photos onto social media sites, such as Facebook, with parental permission. - No photographs are permitted to be taken in the toilets/nappy changing areas or when children are changing for PE, etc.